jacobeskin/Numerical-Routines/README.md

 tridiag.f90: Three routines for solving second order differential equation that reduces to solving tridiagonal matrix equation; SOR, Thomas algorithm and Numerov method.

 SE_H_bisectio.f90: Bisection method solution for the Schrödinger equation for Hydrogen atom.

+The C++ scripts are much shorter and easier to read.
+I did NOT write the Mersenne twister code and header, but I did write the other RNG's.